 Why not sell it outright?

 Every other month or so, I receive a request to sell LivePage outright (Normally offering $0.10 per WAU).
 A quick search normally suggests the buyer simply wants to inject adware into the extension.
-I am 100% against exposing users who have trusted me to that level of douchebaggery.
+I am 100% against exposing users who have trusted me to that level of risk.

 What is happen next?